Lito-Frito/Lernie/README.md

 ## Installation

 You will need [Docker](https://docs.docker.com/engine/install/) in order to make use of the config files found within this repo.
 You could always run these services as stand alone apps but it's always best to treat your infra as cattle, not pets (i.e. make them modular and disposable, not precious and irreplaceable).
 If you can't use Docker (e.g. on Synology or Windows), you can still mostly follow the principles outlined in this repo but I recommend looking up tutorials on how to set up each service with your contrainsts/environment.

+I also recommend having enough storage space to store your media files (depends how much media you have but I recommend a couple terabytes, at least) It's good to also have a decent internet connection to stream your media to your devices (if you want to expose your Plex server to the outside world).

+Lastly, you'll need a VPN and, ideally, a domain you own so you can point them to all your services.
+I use [PIA](https://www.privateinternetaccess.com/download) for the VPN and [NameCheap](https://www.namecheap.com/) finding a domain.

 ## Usage